-Our Los Angeles bankruptcy lawyers know that such actions can speak to the financial difficulties we face overall as a nation.
+Our Woodland Hills bankruptcy lawyers know that such actions can speak to the financial difficulties we face overall as a nation.
 But can they have any impact on individual finances?

 The answer is that it depends.
-Generally‚ those here in Los Angeles may not be directly or significantly affected by what’s happening in Detroit.
+Generally‚ those here in Woodland Hills may not be directly or significantly affected by what’s happening in Detroit.
 It’s possible if a California-based company had a lucrative interstate contract with the City of Detroit that‚ yes‚ they might be in for some headaches.

 However‚ municipal bankruptcies will have a larger effect on those who live and work there.
 Even those who no longer work for the city but are retired and continue to collect a pension may face financial hardships as a result.

 In Detroit‚ CNN Money reports that tens of thousands of current and retired city workers are facing a future with shrinking pensions.
 Those who are still employed are worried about the possibility that their jobs may be on the line.

 In some cases‚ a federal program called the Pension Benefit Corp. will kick in to provide minimal benefits.
 However‚ certain workers such as firefighters‚ police officers and sanitation workers don’t have access to that safety net.

 Whether these individuals should consider filing for a personal bankruptcy as a result of these losses‚ or a potential lay-off‚ is going to depend heavily on their individual circumstances.

 In many cases‚ timing can be everything.
 Some of the reasons people might be wise to delay a personal bankruptcy include: